 The history of the Old Guard told in this book runs from the founding era virtually up to the minute, through service arising from the return of unidentified remains from North Korea and the death of George H.W.
 Bush.
 His research is thorough and his approach is both both personal and scholarly.
 The Old Guard is the oldest active duty infantry regiment in the Army.
 The book tells its story.

 I read the book in galley last month.
 It makes for a compelling and occasionally mind-boggling story.
 It is a story that signifies: respect, ritual, dedication.

 Service in the Old Guard is generally by application and requires rigorous training.
-Few can meet the rigorous standards it requires.
-Service in the Old Guard is an honor conferred by the Army and an honor fulfilled by its members.
+Few can meet its incredibly imposing standards.
+Acceptance into service in the Old Guard is an honor conferred by the Army, on the one hand, and an honor fulfilled by its members, on the other.
 Upon his return from Iraq, someone in the chain of command thought to “ask” Tom to serve as a platoon leader in the Old Guard.
 Whoever it was, he knew what he was doing.
 This is a needed, moving, and powerful book (see FOX News segment below).